StevenBradleyA/keeby.live/README.md

 If successful ideas
+KEEB SHARE - a community page with cards like arbnb where people can share builds for inspiration

 Store
 - sell merch - maybe develop a keyboard - maybe make a marketplace that shows products from other sites and links to them